mgb45/MoGapFill/README.md

 Nexus 2.1.1 - install a suitable Python environment (I used Anaconda Python), make sure .py extensions are set to open with Python.
 Then, apply the viconMarkerCompletion.py script in Nexus, like this https://youtu.be/_pq57P1lKGg

+Note that the method requires that at least one marker be present at all times for inference, so will fail to fill gaps when all markers go missing.

 Hope it helps.